emotions and learning image

-In this article we will look at how emotions connect to student learning by looking at the impacts they bring to learning and ways to overcome anxieties attached to learning.
+In this article we will look at how emotions connect to child learning by looking at the impacts they bring to learning and ways to overcome anxieties attached to learning.

 How big of a role do emotions play when it comes to learning?